The Etsy strike was a long time coming

 Organizers are asking for customers to go on strike with them and abstain from purchasing items off the website until at least April 18.
 They also created a petition with over 60,000 signatures at the time of publication.
 In a letter to the Etsy CEO Josh Silverman, the striker organizers expressed their hope to repair the company-seller relationship.
 “We don’t want a long, drawn-out struggle, but our movement will only continue to grow unless these issues are addressed,” they wrote in the letter.

+In an emailed statement, an Etsy spokesperson wrote, “Our sellers’ success is a top priority for Etsy.
+We are always receptive to seller feedback and, in fact, the new fee structure will enable us to increase our investments in areas outlined in the petition, including marketing, customer support, and removing listings that don’t meet our policies.”

 In addition to canceling the fee increase, strikers demand a crackdown on resellers, revamping the support system for sellers, and allowing sellers to opt out of costly offsite ads on sites like Facebook and Google.
 Cassidy says that latter point is especially important: Her products are made to order, and she’s unable to keep up with the demands of the increased number of orders via offsite ads.
-Worse yet, offsite ads charge sellers a 12% fee on all purchases.
+Offsite ads can cause sellers to absorb a a charge as high as 15% if they made less that $10,000 from Etsy in the last year, and a “discounted” 12% fee if they made more than $10,000.

 Cassidy says she’s sympathetic to those who can’t participate in the strike because their livelihood is tied to the income they make via the platform.
 Still, she encouraged those who can’t directly participate to spread the word through social media or listings on their shop.

-Note: Update: This article has been updated to clarify the offsite ad fee structure, and to include a statement from Etsy.